chrisstef/defi-staking/README.md

 </p>

 ## Summary ⚡

-A Decentralized Finance app built with Ganache, Solidity & React.
+A Decentralized Finance app where users are being airdropped tokens as a reward for staking.

 It's main focus is to demonstrate the fundamentals of staking/yield-farming.

-The users are being airdropped tokens as a reward for staking.

 Read through __Usage__ and __Important Notes__ before trying your self.